FTSE 100 and mid-caps scale fresh records as global rally roars on

-The FTSE 100 .FTSE rose 0.2 percent to hit a record of 7,909 points in early deals, boosted by miners, utilities and consumer staples stocks.
-Mid-caps in the FTSE 250 index .FTMC also touched a new record, up 0.1 percent.
+The FTSE 100 .FTSE closed 0.4 percent higher at 7724.22 points after hitting a record of 7,727.7 around mid-session, boosted by miners, utilities and consumer staples stocks.
+Mid-caps in the FTSE 250 index .FTMC also touched a new record, up 0.5 percent.

 Analysts have, however, begun turning more optimistic on FTSE 100 companies’ earnings, revising up their estimates in the past two weeks as a commodities rally pushed the index higher.